cdeck3r/3DScanner/README.md

 From a computer science perspective the project proposes a couple of distributed system challenges.
 Since all software runs distributed on approx. 50 Raspberry Pi computers, a primary activity focuses on infrastructure support.
 Each software change applies to 50 Raspberry Pis.
 Automation of deployment is crucial.
 Some fundamental functions to support are

 * Automate deployment of software directly from github
-* Common, but secure access to Raspberry Pis
+* Secure access to Raspberry Pis
-* Distributed control
+* Distributed management and control via web browser
 * Debugging and maintenance support

 In all cases, we want to keep the end-user in mind and at the center of our development efforts.